mozilla/fxa/packages/fxa-email-service/README.md

-That script assumes you have an instance of [`fxa-auth-db-mysql`](https://github.com/mozilla/fxa-auth-db-mysql) running locally on port 8000, which will be the case if you're running [`fxa-local-dev`](https://github.com/mozilla/fxa-local-dev).
+That script assumes you have an instance of [`fxa-auth-db-mysql`](https://github.com/mozilla/fxa-auth-db-mysql) running locally on port 8000, which will be the case if you're running `fxa-local-dev`

 If that's not the case, don't worry.
-There is another script provided to save you even more keystrokes:
+There is another script provided to save you even more keystrokes if you're running standalone:

 ```
 ./tdb